 “We are excited to be in the middle of a development boom that will benefit Rochester’s visitors.
 Our downtown guests will soon be enjoying some beautiful new hotels, with exciting new restaurants and stores being developed in tandem,” said Mary Gastner, interim executive director of Experience Rochester MN.
 “We think these new hotel complexes, combined with our city’s unmatchable hospitality and spacious new convention and event center, will appeal to visitors and keep them coming back!”

 Hilton Downtown Rochester.
-The 264-room Hilton Downtown Rochester is a new 20-story upscale hotel currently under construction at the southeast corner of South Broadway and East Center Street.
-It is anticipated to open in spring, 2019, and will feature two grand ballrooms, a conference center, five-star dining, a full-service luxury spa, outdoor terrace and underground parking, and retail shops.
+The 264-room Hilton Downtown Rochester is a new 20-story upscale hotel that opened in April, 2019 at the southeast corner of South Broadway and East Center Street.
+It features two grand ballrooms, a conference center, five-star dining at Pittsburgh Blue Steakhouse, a full-service luxury spa, outdoor terrace and underground parking, and retail shops.
 This is one of the first projects under the city of Rochester’s Destination Medical Center (DMC) initiative, a public-private partnership to position Rochester, MN as the world’s premier destination for health and wellness.
 DMC is the largest economic development initiative in Minnesota and one of the largest in the nation.

 A hotel on the top of Mayo Clinic's Gonda Building.
 In September, 2018, Mayo Clinic and Pontiac Land Group announced plans for an 11-floor expansion of the Gonda Building on Mayo Clinic's downtown Rochester campus.
 The 11-floor expansion will include four floors of new clinical space and seven floors for a premier hotel.
 Mayo Clinic and Pontiac Land Group will jointly own the hotel, which will be operated by a major hotel group to be announced at a later date.
 Preliminary plans are for construction to begin by the end of 2019 or early 2020, with the project being completed by the end of 2022.